The Echo: online daily news source Echonetdaily

 Over the last three decades The Echo has grown steadily and currently distributes 24,500 copies every Wednesday.
 More information on the Byron Shire Echo can be found on our About The Byron Shire Echo page.

 In 1991 Shand, Lovejoy and photographer Jeff Dawson ventured south of Byron Shire to create the Lismore Echo.
 This paper was subsequently sold to its employees and renamed the Northern Rivers Echo.
 It was purchased by Australian Provincial Newspapers in December, 2008.

 The Echo published another newspaper in the Tweed Shire from August 2008 to January 2012.
 The Tweed Shire Echo was similar in format and outlook to its sister paper.

-August 2011 saw the launch of The Echo‘s online daily newspaper, Echonetdaily, which is a weekday news service, edited by Chris Dobney, covering the northern rivers region.
+August 2011 saw the launch of The Echo‘s online daily newspaper, Echonetdaily, which is a weekday news service, also emailed to subscribers, covering the Northern Rivers region.

 Only a few independent country newspapers still survive in individual or family hands.
 Most weeklies are owned by corporations whose interests do not coincide with those of the residents in their area.
-The Echo, through the commitment of its staff and writers, endeavours to maintain the tradition of crusading journalism both in its weekly free newspaper and its daily online news service.
+The Echo, through the commitment of its staff and writers, endeavours to maintain the tradition of quality journalism with a social conscience both in its weekly free newspaper and its daily online news service.

-The Echo is almost totally owned by people who live in Byron Shire.
-The shareholders are: the Shand family estate 43%, David Lovejoy 38%, Jeff Dawson 10%, Chong Weng Ho 5%, Michael McDonald 2%, Simon Haslam 1%, John Dawson 1%.
+The Echo is totally owned by people who live in Byron Shire.
+The shareholders are: the Shand family estate 43%, David Lovejoy 36%, Jeff Dawson 10%, Ziggi Browning 5%, Ewan Willis 2.5%, Simon Haslam 2.5%, Renee Fernley 1%.